Prof9/PixelPet/README.md

 By default, PixelPet will attempt to reduce the number of tiles in the tileset by eliminating tiles that are already in the tileset, either as-is or flipped horizontally, vertically or in both directions -- provided that the bitmap format supports this.
 However, you can use the `--no-reduce` option to disable this; if this option is present, PixelPet will add every single tile from the workbench bitmap to the tileset as a new tile.

 The `--x`, `--y`, `--width` and `--height` options can be used to process only a portion of the workbench bitmap.
 The workbench bitmap will not be changed, but it will be processed as if it was cropped using the given parameters, and the first tile begins in the top left corner of the cropped bitmap.
 By default, the entire workbench bitmap is processed.

+The `--tile-size` option specifies the size of each tile in pixels.
+If this is omitted, the tile size of the current tileset will be used.
+If the current tileset is nonempty, the tile size specified with `--tile-size` must match the tile size of the current tileset.

 **Example usage:**
 ```